browserengineering/book/book/html.md

 ::: {.further}
-Document type declarations are a holdover from [SGML][sgml], the 80s-era precursor to XML, and originally included a URL pointing to a full definition of the SGML variant you were using, which is no longer necessary.
+Document type declarations are a holdover from [SGML][sgml], the 80s-era precursor to XML, and originally included a URL pointing to a full definition of the SGML variant you were using.
 Browsers use the absense of a document type declaration to identify [older HTML versions][quirks-mode].[^almost-standards-mode]
 :::

 [sgml]: https://en.wikipedia.org/wiki/Standard_Generalized_Markup_Language